lruzicki/Balloons/README.md

 **Flights map**

 Using API I've created custom map that displayed pins on the map that I've added with ACF.
-You can simply go to the WP admin panel, select Custom Post Type "Flights" and and them to the map.
-It was made without plugins.
+You can simply go to the WP admin panel, select Custom Post Type "Flights" and add them to the map.
+It was made only with ACF and Google API.

 ![5](https://user-images.githubusercontent.com/56487722/137880886-5adad241-cf68-45d2-9ece-d0055fdfbb16.gif)